Regal Entertainment: Television

-In the late 1980s Regal Television was a weekly Sunday programming block featuring the country's biggest artists from Regal Films (e.g. Gabby Concepcion, Snooky Serna, Manilyn Reynes, Sheryl Cruz, etc).
-In 1987, Regal co-produced "Mother Studio Presents" with GMA Network and featured monthly guest artists; and "Regal Drama Presents" with ABS-CBN and featured Maricel Soriano.
+In the late 1980s, Regal Television was a weekly Sunday programming block featuring the country's biggest artists from Regal Films (e.g. Gabby Concepcion, Snooky Serna, Manilyn Reynes, Sheryl Cruz, etc).
+In 1987, Regal co-produced Mother Studio Presents with GMA Network and featured monthly guest artists; and Regal Drama Presents with ABS-CBN and featured Maricel Soriano.
 In 1989, ABS-CBN took over the majority of her production on the latter program and renamed it The Maricel Drama Special.
 The movie studio had short-lived specials as well as mini-drama series celebrating the country's other elite artists or upcoming movie stars.

-Regal Television has produced the 2011 reboot of Regal Shocker for TV5 and 10 years later, Gen Z (a co-production with Cignal Entertainment (formerly Studio5).
-At present, they serve as an entertainment blocktimer for GMA Network, co-producing Regal Studio Presents (a Sunday made-for-TV movie anthology) and Mano Po Legacy (a non-Sine Novela based on the Mano Po franchise).
-They also produce ABS-CBN series FPJ's Batang Quiapo.
+Regal Television has produced the 2011 reboot of Regal Shocker for TV5 and 10 years later, Gen Z (a co-production with Cignal Entertainment (formerly Studio5)).
+At present, they serve as an entertainment blocktimer for GMA Network, co-producing Regal Studio Presents (a weekly made-for-TV movie anthology), Mano Po Legacy (a non-Sine Novela based on the Mano Po franchise), and Lovers & Liars (a romantic drama primetime series).
+They also co-produced the Kapamilya Channel series Batang Quiapo with ABS-CBN Studios.